 Thames River Melons

 If you enjoy picking apples or pumpkins, you’ll love visiting Thames River Melons!
 It’s one of the best ways to spend an afternoon in Woodstock.
+This is a great fall destination for those looking for pumpkin picking in London and surrounding areas.

 Thames River Farm is family-owned and runs a farm that grows various fruits and veggies.
 Everything from asparagus, squash, berries, potatoes, onions, broccoli, rhubarb, tomatoes, garlic, zucchini, sweet corn, cucumber, peppers, beans, and melons.
 And, of course, pumpkins.